canarybit/cc-docs/docs/products/inspector.md

 ## Licences

-CanaryBit Inspector can be deployed on-prem for internal use or offered as a service.
+CanaryBit Inspector can be deployed on-prem, for internal use or offered as a service.

 ### Free Trial